nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <hr>

 ## _Group Management_
+> A group represents one or more individuals.
+It is used as a shortcut in several commands for identifying a group of individual persons.

 ### Creating a group: `group /create`

 > Creates a new group. <br>
-> A group represents one or more individuals.
-It is used as a shortcut in several commands for identifying a group of individual persons.<br>

 Format : `group /create /n [GROUP_NAME] /pl [NAME1 NAME2 ...]`